snotskie/ttrpg/site/src/index.md

     Your History Stat can be upgraded at the end of a session in the same manner as your Basic Stats.

 !!! tip "Character Creation: Step Three!"
     Begin to describe your character's back story and list three specific skills that they have proven their ability in, such as through schooling, study, training, or so on, as well as people and groups that they interacted with or had connections to.
+And if your game's setting has non-human characters and your character is one of them, also describe one or two simple actions, within reason, that characters of your non-human species can perform unaided that human characters can't.

+    These background details will help set the scope of what your History Stat Checks cover.

 ## Hero